alemar11/ios-watchos-tvos-macos-resources/README.md

 * [PulsingHalo](https://github.com/shu223/PulsingHalo) - iOS Component For Creating A Pulsing Animation.
 It allows you to create single halo or multiple halos.
 * [RFRotate](https://github.com/ruddfawcett/RFRotate)
 * [ShootingStars](https://github.com/ryang1428/ShootingStars) - Some fun Shooting Star animations built with both SpriteKit and CAEmitterLayer.
+* [Skeleton](https://github.com/gonzalonunez/Skeleton) - An easy way to create sliding CAGradientLayer animations!
+Works great for creating skeleton screens for loading content.
 * [UIRotatableView](https://github.com/faviomob/UIRotatableView)
 * [VENSnowOverlayView](https://github.com/chrismaddern/VENSnowOverlayView) - A snowy UIView overlay to make your apps Christmassy!
 * [YTXAnimations](https://github.com/baidao/YTXAnimations) - The iOS Animation Implementation of animate.css.

 #### 🔸*Swift*
 * [15 Days of Animations in Swift](https://github.com/larrynatalicio/15DaysofAnimationsinSwift) - A project to learn animations.
+* [AAViewAnimator](https://github.com/EngrAhsanAli/AAViewAnimator) - AAViewAnimator is a set of animations designed for UIView, UIButton, UIImageView with options in iOS, written in Swift.
 * [Advance](https://github.com/storehouse/Advance) - A powerful animation framework for iOS.
 * [AnimateBlurRadius](https://github.com/fichek/AnimateBlurRadius) - An example of how to interactively animate blur radius on iOS 10.
 * [ATScrollingNumbers](https://github.com/anooptomar1/ATScrollingNumbers) - Scrolling number control with circular progress.